gobabygocarswithjoysticks/gbg-pcb-2/README.md

 # v1.0:
 The reverse voltage protection MOSFETS need to be redesigned.
 The motor drivers work and the circuit board supplied 15A (at 100% duty cycle) from one motor port for 4 minutes without overheating.
 The motor driver was running at 100% so there was no heat generated from switching.

+---
+### Acknowledgments
+Thank you to [PCBWay](https://www.pcbway.com/) for supporting this project.
+I appreciate the high quality boards and great service.